XGR Chain — Access Control & Permission Boundaries

 2. Permission layers

-XGR Chain uses multiple permission layers.
+XGR Chain has multiple permission layers.

-They must not be mixed.
+They must not be collapsed into one concept.

-| Layer | Purpose | Status |
+| Layer | Purpose | Controlled by |

 |---|---|---|

-| Infrastructure access | Firewall, reverse proxy, TLS, rate limits, host access | Operator-controlled |
+| Infrastructure access | Firewall, reverse proxy, TLS, rate limits, host access | Operator |

-| P2P access | Determines node connectivity and peer discovery | Public baseline |
+| P2P access | Node connectivity and peer discovery | libp2p configuration / network topology |

-| Node/RPC exposure | Determines who can call local node interfaces | Operator-controlled |
+| Node/RPC exposure | Who can call local node interfaces | Operator |

-| Transaction validity | Determines whether a transaction is valid for execution | Public baseline |
+| Transaction validity | Whether a transaction is valid for execution | Protocol rules |

-| Validator authority | Determines who participates in consensus | Release/configuration-dependent |
+| Validator authority | Who participates in consensus | Consensus and staking state |

-A peer connection is not transaction authority.
+- a peer connection is not transaction authority

-A valid transaction is not necessarily txpool-accepted.
+- a valid transaction is not necessarily txpool-accepted

 3. Infrastructure boundary